 Instead, look for heavy stalks with a firm texture.
-Stalks that are light or rubbery are older stalks, which will not provide the flavor you’re expecting.
+Stalks that are light or rubbery are older stalks, which will not provide the flavor you expect.

 Don’t eat uncooked lemongrass.

-Not only does its texture make it difficult to eat, lemongrass works by infusing its flavors into the dish.
+Not only does its texture make it difficult to eat, but lemongrass also works by infusing its flavors into the dish.
 Cooking is important for the infusion.